 Creating a resume and keeping it updated can make the difference when applying for a position.
-If you are looking for a job, or know the possibility of needing to look is floating on the horizon, set aside some time for this important task.
+If you are looking for a job, set aside some time for this vital task.

 Begin by asking yourself these important questions.